The Personal OS I run every day.

 Someone who wants a 6-week course with weekly cohort calls.
 This is infrastructure, not a course.
 The walkthrough is 60 minutes.
 The setup is one session.
 The work after that is yours.

 Someone who's never opened Claude or ChatGPT before.
-Start with one of my earlier courses first.
+Start with training wheels on and come back when you've figured out the basics.

-Developers looking for a coding-side install.
-(Your version is coming.
-This isn't it.
-This one is shaped for knowledge work — content, operations, decisions, projects — not codebases.)
+Developers looking for a coding upgrade.
+(Your version is probably coming, but it's not the focus here.
+Personal OS is primarily shaped for knowledge work — content, operations, decisions, projects — not development.)

 What you'll have when you start.

-A setup that ran 7 questions and now your AI knows your voice, your projects, your inputs.
+A friendly setup that chats with you about your work and life.
+Now your AI knows your voice, your projects, your needs, your habits.

 Receipts